-An average of 60 percent of marriages are terminated on the grounds of irreconcilable differences.
+An average of 60 percent of marriages is terminated on the grounds of irreconcilable differences.
 In several states, including California, filing for divorce under this reason is accepted, mostly in cases where the divorce is labeled as “no-fault”.
 A major misconception regarding these differences is that some assume that this label indicates that a couple is refusing to try and work through any differences that arise in their marriage.
-Although this does happen at times, in most situations, a couple has tried everything possible to settle their differences, but has been unable to do so.
+Although this does happen at times, in most situations, a couple has tried everything possible to settle their differences but has been unable to do so.

 Common Sources Of Irreconcilable Differences

 Differences that can strain a marriage to the point of ending the relationship may include any of the following: